andreibogdanflorea/andreibogdanflorea.github.io/_pages/about.md

 My passion for software development and data science has its roots in middle school, when I started participating and finding success in programming and maths competitions.

-I like to think that I am a fast learner, keen on embracing anything new in my life, whether it is a new algorithm, a new concept, or even a new hobby.
+I consider myself as being a fast learner, keen on embracing anything new in my life, whether it is a new algorithm, a new concept, or even a new hobby.

 # About this website